tom-seddon/beeblink/docs/server.md

 # Useful server command line options

+(You can get a list of the basic command line options with `--help`; a full list is available with `--verbose --help`.)

 The server searches for volumes in the folders you specify on the command line.
 You can specify multiple folders, and they'll be searched for volumes in that order.